 Circulars, Inserts, and Wraps

-- Inserts and wraps appear inside or around larger pieces like newspapers
+Circulars, inserts, and wraps are an efficient and cost-effective marketing format.
+They’re printed on lightweight paper.
+Inserts and wraps appear inside or around larger pieces like newspapers.

 Parcels and Dimensional Mailers

-- Best when mailing to a small group of high-value prospects
+- Mailing to a small group of high-value prospects

 - Ideal for businesses that offer goods and services most people need

-- You can use median demographics for carrier routes to loosely target your mailing
+- Use median demographics for carrier routes for your mailing

-- Perfect for drawing large crowds, building brand awareness, and announcing new events, locations, or products
+- Perfect for drawing large crowds and announcing events, new locations, or products

 - Ability to segment your list by almost any criteria imaginable